kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 cluster and which might be dependent on the same kubelet.
 For 1.32, we were looking to address the second issue by moving the configuration somewhere we could better guarantee a cluster operator type persona would have exclusive access to.
-In addition, <<[UNRESOLVED ifttt benchmarking: linkies]>>initial benchmarking indicated that even in the unlikely case of mass pathologically crashing and instantly restarting pods across an entire node, cluster operations proceeded with acceptable latency, disk, cpu and memory.
-Worker polling loops, context timeouts, the interaction between various other backoffs, as well as API server rate limiting made up the gap to the stability of the system.<<[/UNRESOLVED]>> Therefore, to simplify both the implementation and the API surface, this 1.32 proposal puts forth that the opt-in will be configured per node via kubelet configuration.
+In addition, initial manual stress testing and benchmarking indicated that even in the unlikely case of mass pathologically crashing and instantly restarting pods across an entire node, cluster operations proceeded with acceptable latency, disk, cpu and memory.
+Worker polling loops, context timeouts, the interaction between various other backoffs, as well as API server rate limiting made up the gap to the stability of the system.Therefore, to simplify both the implementation and the API surface, this 1.32 proposal puts forth that the opt-in will be configured per node via kubelet configuration.

 Kubelet configuration is governed by two main input points, 1) command-line flag based config and 2) configuration following the API specification of the